Dimoniada/Reporter-JDK1.8/README.md

 docx, csv
 \
 \
-To start just add folder "Reporter-JDK1.8" to your project.
+Use as lib: add folder "Reporter-JDK1.8" to your project.\
+Use as service: ... (in development)

 |       Dependencies       |      Usage      |
 |:------------------------:|:---------------:|